Where are they now? Liverpool’s last 20 January signings

 Liverpool’s weirdest signing of the Premier League era, especially when you consider the defender was used as an auxiliary centre-forward.

-After struggling with addictions to gambling and alcohol, the one-cap-one-goal England international rebuilt his career with Dundee last year and recently made the surprise move to Turkish outfit Alanyaspor, where he now plays alongside former Newcastle man Papiss Cisse.
+After struggling with addictions to gambling and alcohol, the one-cap-one-goal England international rebuilt his career with Dundee in 2018 and now plays for Turkish outfit Alanyaspor.

 Yes, this has gone well.